Fatimah-Abdrabu/FSND/projects/02_trivia_api/starter/backend/README.md

 ## API Reference

 ### Getting Started
-- Base URL: At present this app can only be run locally and is not hosted as a base URL.
-The backend app is hosted at the default, `http://127.0.0.1:5000/`, which is set as a proxy in the frontend configuration.
+- Base URL: Currently it will be running locally at the default, `http://127.0.0.1:5000/`.
-- Authentication: This version of the application does not require authentication or API keys.
+- Authentication: No authentication or API keys is required.

 ### Error Handling